ScreamingPigeon/screamingpigeon.github.io/content/projects/ooo_pt2.md

 - CDB, CDB Arbiter
 - Backend (ROBs and Commits, RRAT)

-I worked on the RAT, Free List, I-Extension Functional Unit, and the RRAT, and the CDB arbiter for this checkpoint.
+I worked on the RAT, Free List, PRF,  I-Extension Functional Unit, and the RRAT, and the CDB arbiter for this checkpoint.